pcardotatgit/XDR_Workflows_and_Stuffs/500-SecureX_Workflow_examples/Workflows/XDR_Send_XDR_Alert_to_every_Security_Operators_PROD/README.md

 |:-----------------|:-----|:--------|:------|
 | XDR_ALERT_BOT_TOKEN | TOKEN | | declared as a global variable |
 | XDR_ALERT_BOT_TOKEN_CLEAR | TOKEN | | declared as a global variable |

+(**Notice** due to some mysterious reasons the python activity cannot be created with the **Secured String** version of the token variable...
+I will fix that later...)

 ## Integrated Products